andre-nguyen/Kiko-plus/_posts/2017-06-25-dji-failure-analysis.md

 ### 4. Make sure to set the expectations at the start

 When starting a project, make sure everyone involved states what they are ready to give and how much they care for the project.
 It's fine to say that you care little and you only have 1 hour to give a week.
+But at least then, the team can assign you things that are only worth 1 hour per week.

 ### 5. Enforce code freeze procedures